-CBI vs CBI: Verma set to appear before CVC
+CBI vs CBI: Verma deposes before CVC

 During the course of the inquiry, the CVC sent a detailed questionnaire to Verma seeking his responses to the allegations.
 Verma in his reply denied the allegations and also explained why the FIR registered against CBI special director, Rakesh Asthana was not uploaded on the website.

 He said that the CBI took time to upload the copy as the search operations were being conducted on the basis of the FIR and a report of the same was to be given to the court.
 He however said that the mandatory provision of sending a copy of the FIR to the court was done within 24 hours.

 On being asked why Satish Babu Sana, the alleged bribe giver was not booked, Verma, while referring to the amended provisions of the Prevention of Corruption Act said that it gives protection to someone who is forced to give bribe, but reports the matter within seven days.